sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/event-triggers/filtering-events.md

 SailPont's Workflow tool uses **Goessner** JSONpath when selecting variables to use in actions and operators.
 Please read the [Goessner](https://goessner.net/articles/JsonPath/) documentation to learn more about the supported operators.

-Although variable selection in Workflows users Goessner, the trigger filter field in Workflows still follows the Jayway operators listed below.
+Although variable selection in Workflows uses Goessner, the trigger filter field in Workflows still follows the Jayway operators listed below.

 :::